 Appropriate Vaccine Usage

-This tells you the percent of patients that were administered the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This indicates the percent of patients that were given the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy